jirenrt/spotiso/README.md

 # Spotiso

-A simple and effective way to enjoy your music experience seamlessly.
+A simple and effective way to download locally your Spotify musics.

 ## Installation